joakim/tarant-page/blog/2023-04-17-why-the-cloud.md

 For this post, we are going to talk about production complexity and billing.

-Both [@kanekotic](https://github.com/kanekotic) and [myself](https://github.com/kmruiz) are software developers: we've are, and been leading teams of different sizes and diversities, with different problems, build software.
+Both [@kanekotic](https://github.com/kanekotic) and [myself](https://github.com/kmruiz) are software developers, leading teams of different sizes and diversities, with different problems, building software.
 We are still doing this from different aspects of the delivery timeline of a project.
 This allows us to understand the software industry from a wider level and to understand where and how we are struggling.

 Digging on the feedback we've gathered, we've found the following list of challenges that are common and hardly resolved: